-In fiscal year 2018-2019, the most significant variance between originally budgeted revenues of \$126.2 million and actual revenues of \$127.5 million was primarily attributable to the increase in investment earnings, which was greater than the budgeted amount by \$1.4 million.
+In fiscal year 2019-2020, the most significant variance between originally budgeted revenues of \$141.3 million and actual revenues of \$142.4 million was primarily attributable to collections for ad valorem taxes and revenues related to the interlocal agreement being greater than the budgeted amount by \$1.2 million.
+These revenues are closely tied to property tax values.